RiccardoBuscicchio/lisa-mbhb-cats-and-samps/README.md

  'sinEclipticLatitude': 'Hz',
  }
  ```
+ for their definitions, please refer to the paper.

  SNR is either a float or `NaN`, for the reason specified in the `Detection` string:
  - `Yes`
  - `LowSNR`